kozmixb/dashy/README.md

 Metric history is stored in a local SQLite database at `data/stats.sqlite3`.
 The app keeps one sample every 10 seconds and deletes samples older than one day.

+The SQLite database is ignored by Git so runtime metric data is not committed.

 ## Running With Gunicorn